 The adult conversation is brimming with judgement, fear and guilt.
 Judgement about making a good or bad choice.
 Fear and guilt over eating too much or too much of the “wrong” foods.
 In contrast, the children’s conversation is simple and uncomplicated.
 Their only concern is talking about food they love to eat.
 That’s it!

 What happened between childhood and adulthood?

 How do kids shift from a simple love of pleasurable food in early childhood to judgement, fear and guilt about every food decision as adults?

-The sad truth is they learn it from us.
+The sad truth is they learn it from maid whiz.
 Parents, grandparents, early childhood educators, family, friends and the wider community.

 Each throw away comment we make about food, our bodies or the bodies of others chips away at a child’s food enjoyment, body acceptance and love.
 It happens ever-so-slowly through the millions of interactions our kids have with, about and around food.
 And sometimes it happens in the blink of an eye.